 Secondly, on page 119, Savvy’s uncle—who, may I note has sustained an injury prior to the book’s beginning and is using crutches—says, “…and I wanted a break from feeling like an invalid.”
 This quote is referencing him not using his crutches because they, and having an injury that prevents him from walking without their assistance, makes him “feel like an invalid.”
 To put it simply, this is ableist; and frankly, it was completely unneeded and unnecessary to the scene that it was included in.

 Lastly, I want to call attention to the several reviewers who have pointed out that this book was not the body-positive story it claims to be.
 Having read it from start to finish, I will not comment on the representation and ask that you read through their reviews (review one, review two, review three) instead.

-Overall, Savvy Sheldon Feels Good as Hell did not live up to expectations, and for that, I have rated it 2.5 stars.
+Overall, Savvy Sheldon Feels Good as Hell did not live up to expectations, and for that, I do not recommend it.
 As much as I wanted to love this book, it just did not seem made to be.